yoyeet961/sm64-visiblePUs-coop/README.md

 Make parallel universes visible, with absolutely no glitches.

 ## Contribution
 If you want to help me remove the glitches, DM me on discord.
-My username is defacube Or you can simply make a pull request.
+My username is defacube.
+Or you can simply make a pull request.